Neorest NX – Just Another Brilliant Creation By TOTO

 Beauty And Function As One

-Tout as Neorest’s flagship model, the Neorest NX was designed as a next-generation toilet that TOTO will produce for the world.
+Tout as Neorest’s flagship model, the Neorest NX is designed as a next-generation toilet that TOTO will produce for the world.
 The seamless combination of washlet and toilet as one integral device is the whole idea moving forward.

 According to TOTO, they have succeeded in developing a water closet, or rather a smart toilet, that envelops the functional parts of a washlet, flushing system and the bowl into one ceramic piece.